gabindu/git-playground/git-intro-slides.md

 (after the first time, you can simply use `git push`)

 \smallskip\pause
 You can then check the remote website to see new changes.
-(Click on "Repository -> commits".)

 ### Pulling from the remote